spring-epfl/WF4NYM-artifacts/ARTIFACT-APPENDIX.md

 The following aspects should be noted when reproducing results:

 1. **Traffic Collection**:
-   - The original traffic collection scripts are provided but require specific network setup (Tor/Nym clients, network configuration)
+   - The original traffic collection scripts in `captures/` are provided but are **not reproducible** for artifact evaluation
+   - Requires specific network setup (Tor/Nym clients, network configuration) and **Nym API keys**
+   - Traffic capture is a **long-running process** (days to weeks depending on the dataset size)
-   - Network conditions, Tor circuit selection, and Nym network state vary over time, so recaptured traffic will differ
+   - Network conditions, Tor circuit selection, and Nym network state vary over time, so recaptured traffic will differ from our datasets
-   - **Mitigation**: We provide complete pre-captured datasets for all experiments
+   - **Mitigation**: We provide complete pre-captured datasets for all experiments, so reviewers do not need to run the capture scripts

 2. **Training Variability**:
    - Neural network training is non-deterministic even with fixed random seeds due to GPU parallelism and framework differences